Maryland Alimony Attorneys Protect Your Future

 Counsel for those paying or receiving spousal support

 Alimony, which is known as spousal support in some states, is intended to give the lesser-earning spouse a chance to become self-supporting.
 Either spouse may be required to pay alimony.
 If the court awards alimony, it typically is “rehabilitative alimony” for a limited period of time.
-Alimony is rarely a permanent obligation.
+Courts prefer alimony not being a permanent obligation.

 Maryland has several types of alimony